joaocba/net-core-reactjs-boilerplate/README.md

     - Backend: `dotnet watch run`
     - Frontend: `npm start`

-    By default, the frontend will run on `http://localhost:3000` and the backend will run on `https://localhost:5001`.
+    By default, the frontend will run on `https://localhost:3000` and the backend will run on `http://localhost:5000`.

 ## TO DO List

 -   [ ] Remove MobX and implement **Redux** for state management in the React app.
 -   [ ] Remove **Semantic UI** and migrate to **Material UI** for styling.
 -   [ ] Clean up the codebase for better readability and maintainability.

-## Additional Information

--   The backend uses **Entity Framework Core** for database management, with migrations enabled to handle schema updates.
--   The React app is set up with **MobX** for state management, but a switch to **Redux** is planned for better scalability and community support.
--   The app currently uses **Semantic UI**, but will soon transition to **Material UI** for more modern and customizable components.

 ## Useful Commands